mehranghamaty/network-scanner/README.md

 the problem seems to be related to event returning none, it should be the item row, maybe override the read method in the network window

+Seems as though conda doesn't launch python as the same pid so sudo conda ... doesn't seem to generate the expected behavior

 Should find a proper structure

 Generics/